charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 See also figures \ref{fig:myanmar_biodiv-ppl} (combines informations about two independant variables).

 ####Beneficiaries {#sec:beneficiaries}
-The survey conducted highlighted growing interest in the topic of displaying the beneficiaries (TODO CiteSurvey).
+The survey conducted highlighted growing interest in the topic of displaying the beneficiaries (*TODO bpb how to Cite Survey results?*).
 However, this tasks appears to be very context specific.
 Typically, the displays would aim to quantify and show the beneficaries impact, possibly by subgroups, and often their location in space.
 It is also often of interest to contrast beneficiary distribution in space with service distribution in space.

 Figure \ref{fig:myanmar_forest} highlights depend